-UC Irvine biologists, chemists and computer scientists have identified an elusive pocket on the surface of the p53 protein that can be targeted by cancer-fighting drugs.
+University of California, Irvine biologists, chemists, and computer scientists have identified an elusive pocket on the surface of the p53 protein that can be targeted by cancer-fighting drugs.
 The finding heralds a new treatment approach, as mutant forms of this protein are implicated in nearly 40 percent of diagnosed cases of cancer, which kills more than half a million Americans each year.

 In an open-source study published online this week in Nature Communications, the UC Irvine researchers describe how they employed a computational method to capture the various shapes of the p53 protein.
 In its regular form, p53 helps repair damaged DNA in cells or triggers cell death if the damage is too great; it has been called the “guardian of the genome.”

 Mutant p53, however, does not function properly, allowing the cancer cells it normally would target to slip through control mechanisms and proliferate.
 For this reason, the protein is a key target of research on cancer therapeutics.